On Geometric Structure of Point Particles: Abelian Plasma Analogy for an Abstract Form of Spatial Transformation

-It is known, that classical field theory appropriately provides physical elements to understand the quantum field theory (e.g.~\cite{sakurai1967}) that any modern approach to theories of fundamental interactions is based on.
-In what follows, collective harmonic oscillator behavior is reconsidered as available for making suitable analogy to the novel transformation that is referred later in the geometrical theory (compatible with the quantum field theory) away from the classical field theory.
+It is known that classical field theory appropriately provides physical elements to understand the quantum field theory (e.g., \cite{sakurai1967}) that any modern approach to theories of fundamental interactions rests on.
+In what follows, propagation of light in spatially nonuniform plasma is considered, as an analogy for the non-trivial transformation involved in the novel theory compatible with the quantum field theory.